Here’s a little scenario for you. If you woke up tomorrow and had no access to caffeine, how would you feel?

 Maca is a herb that grows at high altitudes in the mineral rich soils of the Andes Mountains.
 It’s a fairly new discovery in the Western world, but has been traditionally consumed for over 10,000 years by Incan warriors as a way to boost energy, endurance and alertness.

 As it turns out, they were on to something.
 In a 2009 study published in the American Journal of Ethnopharmacology, a group of male cyclists were split into two sub groups – one of which was given maca, the other a placebo.
-The cyclists who consumed the maca increased their time faster than the ones who got the placebo3.
+The cyclists who consumed the maca increased their time faster than the ones who got the placebo.

-A separate clinical review of maca also noted it’s ability to improve energy levels and mood in a range of subjects, both male and female4.
+A separate clinical review of maca also noted it’s ability to improve energy levels and mood in a range of subjects, both male and female.
 I personally like to take a teaspoon of maca powder in a smoothie before a workout, and definitely notice the subtle yet long lasting energy boost.
-Baobab

 I personally think baobab is one of the most underrated ‘superfoods’ on the planet.
 I love it’s unique citrus-sherbet taste, either in a smoothie or just dissolved in water.
 It’s also a great little pick me up for those days when your energy levels are flagging.